kyracho/PitchPerfect/README.md

 Hi, I believe this is the first watchOS app that combines a metronome, a chromatic tuner, and a note player in one.

-Living up to the name _Pitch Perfect Tuner_:
+Please note:
-- The chromatic tuner is accurate to within 1 Hz.
+- The chromatic tuner is accurate to around 1 Hz.
+- The metronome at times begins ever-so-slighly off tempo, for the first few notes, due to the limitations of the apple watch.

-Please enjoy a simple app with a useful functionality :)
+Please enjoy this simple and useful app designed around minimalist principles :)

-On the Apple store, exclusivly for watchOS.
+On the Apple store, exclusivly for watchOS, at no charge.

 <img height="310" alt="Screenshot 2024-08-25 at 7 29 34 PM" src="https://github.com/user-attachments/assets/f9976730-cb27-460f-8fa5-1370744833d0">